SMB Connector

 Working directory

-Specify the working directory of the resulting file system connection, using the Path syntax explained above.
-The working directory must be specified as an absolute path.
+Specify the working directory of the resulting file system connection.
+The working directory must be specified as an absolute path starting with a backslash.
 A working directory allows downstream nodes to access files/folders using relative paths, i.e. paths that do not have a leading backslash.
-The default working directory is "\".
+The default working directory is the root "\".

-Read/Write timeout
+Read/Write timeout (seconds)

-The timeout for read/write operations (in seconds).
+The timeout in seconds for read/write operations.

 Input Ports